 It is important your child gets to school on time.
 If they are late and miss the register, it may be recorded as an unauthorised absence.

-To help make sure that every child goes to school regularly and gets an appropriate education, each school has an education welfare officer who can act on enquiries from schools, other organisations, parents and members of the public.
-Where a child's absence from school gives cause for concern, the education welfare officer works with everyone involved to create an action plan supporting full-time attendance and will stay involved until this is achieved.
+To help make sure that every child goes to school regularly and gets an appropriate education, each school has an Inclusion Officer who can act on enquiries from schools, other organisations, parents and members of the public.
+Where a child's absence from school gives cause for concern, the Inclusion Office works with everyone involved to create an action plan supporting full-time attendance and will stay involved until this is achieved.
 Legal action may be taken to ensure your child attends school.

 Truancy is where a child is regularly absent from school without satisfactory reason or permission.
 Truants have less opportunity for a good education and to experience the social aspects of school life, which benefit them as adults.
 Truants are more likely to leave school with few or no qualifications, to be out of work, become homeless and to be involved in crime.
 Truancy is taken very seriously.